“There are more things in heaven and earth, Horatio/ Than are dreamt of in your philosophy.” – Hamlet (1.5.167-8)

 The more you focus in, the smaller the star will become and more of the faintest stars will begin to come into view.
 Turn your focusing ring slowly back and forth to find the sweet spot.

 The problem is that every time you touch the camera, the image will blur due to camera shake.
 This makes the whole process a bit random.

 You can buy a Bahtinov mask, but I like DIY solutions when possible.
 Placing a kitchen sieve on the front of my lens will create diffraction spikes around the stars when the focus is good.

 I found this method very reliable and fast.
 If you have difficulties to see the spikes on your live view, try to do your best to focus and take a test shot.
 When you see you have sharp diffraction spikes, your focus is good.

 You can also mark the true infinite on your lens with a marker, to make the whole process even faster in the future.
 Use a bit of gaffer tape to lock down your focus.

 That way you will not move it when, for example, you put a dew strip around your lens.

 After having focused the image with my kitchen sieve, I put the dew strip on the lens and accidentally moved the lens out of focus.

 Freezing The Stars

-In astrophotography, except for star trails, you want to have stars like points of light.
+In night sky photography, except for star trails, you want to have stars like points of light.
 But stars move across the sky at, in average, about 15º/ hour because of Earth’s rotation.